Frequently Asked Questions

 Back To Top

-5. Who is included in the Settlement?
+8. Who is included in the Settlement?

-If you received notice of the Settlement from a postcard or email addressed to you, then the Parties believe you are in the Settlement Class.
-Even if you did not receive a postcard or email with notice of the Settlement, you may still be a member of the Settlement Class, as described below.
+If you received Notice of the Settlement from a postcard or email addressed to you, then the Parties believe you are in the Settlement Class.
+Even if you did not receive a postcard or email with Notice of the Settlement, you may still be a member of the Settlement Class, as described below.

 If you did not receive a postcard or email addressed to you but you believe you are in the Settlement Class, as defined below, you may contact the Settlement Administrator.